 Anil K. Jain is a University Distinguished Professor in the Department of Computer Science & Engineering at Michigan State University.
-He received B.Tech. degree from the Indian Institute of Technology, Kanpur (1969) and M.S. and Ph.D. degrees from Ohio State University in 1970 and 1973, respectively.
+He was appointed an Honorary Professor at Tsinghua University and a WCU Distinguished Adjunct Professor at Korea University.
+He received B.Tech degree from the Indian Institute of Technology, Kanpur and M.S. and Ph.D. degrees from The Ohio State University.
 His research interests include pattern recognition, computer vision and biometric recognition.
-His articles on biometrics have appeared in Scientific American, Nature, IEEE Spectrum, Comm.
-ACM, IEEE Computer1,2, Proc.
-IEEE1,2, Encarta, Scholarpedia, and MIT Technology Review.

-He has received a number of awards, including Guggenheim fellowship, Humboldt Research award, Fulbright fellowship, IEEE Computer Society Technical Achievement award, IEEE W. Wallace McDowell award, IAPR King-Sun Fu Prize, and IEEE ICDM Research Contribution Award for contributions to pattern recognition and biometrics.
-He also received the best paper awards from the IEEE Trans.
-Neural Networks (1996) and the Pattern Recognition journal (1987, 1991 and 2005).
+He has been recognized with a Guggenheim Fellowship, Humboldt Research Award, Fulbright fellowship, IEEE Computer Society Technical Achievement award, IEEE W. Wallace McDowell award, IAPR King-Sun Fu Prize, IEEE ICDM Research Contribution award, IAPR Senior Biometric Investigator award, MSU Withrow Teaching Excellence award, and the MSU 2014 Innovator of the Year award.
 He served as the Editor-in-Chief of the IEEE Trans.
-Pattern Analysis and Machine Intelligence (1991-1994).
-He is a Fellow of the ACM, IEEE, AAAS, IAPR and SPIE.
-He has been listed among the "18Indian Minds Who are Doing Cutting Edge Work" in the fields of science and technology.
+Pattern Analysis and Machine Intelligence (1991-1994) and is a Fellow of the ACM, IEEE, AAAS, IAPR and SPIE.